upkie/ppo_balancer/README.md

 make test_policy
 ```

-Here we assumed the spine is already up and running, for instance by running ``./start_simulation.sh`` from [upkie](https://github.com/upkie/upkie) on your machine, or by starting a pi3hat spine on the robot.
+Here we assumed the spine is already up and running, for instance by running `./start_simulation.sh` on your machine, or by starting a pi3hat spine on the robot.

 To run a policy saved to a custom path, use for instance: